digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-36.md

 * I'm making progress on the work on FMI step negotiation using angelic nondeterminism with Simon, Cláudio, and Jaco.
 * I discussed verification of multi-agent systems withn Lukas.

+#### Mirgita Frasheri
+* Setup a plan for the FI plugin development.
+Discussed with Casper, Hugo, and Kenneth.
+* Work on the rabbitmq FMU with Henrik, also discussed wrt paper with Lukas and Casper.
+* Discussed and planned experiments for the Desktop Robotti, together with Casper and Hugo.
+* Helped Emil with the mir robot ROS interface.

 ## Sub-projects status